thanos-io/thanos/docs/components/receive.md

 ## TSDB stats

 Thanos Receive supports getting TSDB stats using the `/api/v1/status/tsdb` endpoint.
 Use the `THANOS-TENANT` HTTP header to get stats for individual Tenants.
+Use the `limit` query parameter to tweak the number of stats to return (the default is 10).
 The output format of the endpoint is compatible with [Prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats).

 Note that each Thanos Receive will only expose local stats and replicated series will not be included in the response.